-Students who are intending to apply to the top universities or for the most competitive courses are encouraged to do the Extended Project Qualification (EPQ) as an additional qualification.
+Students on the Aspire Programme are encouraged to do the Extended Project Qualification (EPQ) as an additional qualification.

 The qualification is research-based and so gives students the opportunity to study, in-depth, an area of specific interest to them.
 It also means that they have an individual area of interest that they can talk about at interview, which in turn, helps differentiate them from other students.

 Students doing the EPQ have the opportunity to explore an area of specific interest to them, that may be only loosely connected to their A Level subjects.
 The only requirement is that they select an area that they are passionate about, as the qualification requires working independently, in much the same way that’s expected at university.